Jomunyzx/Jomunyzx/README.md

  |  __  |__   _| '_ \ / _` / __| '_ \ / _` | |/ / _ \
  | |  | |  | | | | | | (_| \__ \ | | | (_| |   <  __/
  |_|  |_|  |_| |_| |_|\__,_|___/_| |_|\__,_|_|\_\___|`
+ nothing is perfect, not even this ascii art.

 # About Me